Planning Your Visit

 Messages sent through the Georgetown.edu email or personal email will be not be answered—as it is not a secure form of communication for discussing confidential health information.

-Please do not use the after-hours provider line for non-urgent medical concerns.
-Examples of non-urgent medical concerns include the following: scheduling or cancelling an appointment, requesting medical records or forms, and requesting routine medication refills.
+Please DO NOT use the after-hours provider line for non-urgent medical concerns.
+Examples of non-urgent medical concerns include the following: scheduling or canceling an appointment, requesting medical records or forms, or requesting routine medication refills.